MahmudulAlam/Automatic-Identification-and-Counting-of-Blood-Cells/README.md

   <img src="https://user-images.githubusercontent.com/37298971/44617785-17eb0980-a88b-11e8-9018-c84f8be5cefa.png" width="550">
 </p>

-## Impact of KNN and IoU
+## Impact of KNN and IOU
 In some cases, our model predicts the same platelet twice.
-To solve this problem we propose k-nearest neighbor (KNN) and intersection over union (IoU) based verification system where we find the nearest platelet of a platelet and calculate their overlap.
+To solve this problem we propose k-nearest neighbor (KNN) and intersection over union (IOU) based verification system where we find the nearest platelet of a platelet and calculate their overlap.
 We are allowing only 10% of overlap between two platelets.
 If the overlap is more than that then it will be a spurious prediction and we will ignore the prediction.

 ### Prediction Before Verfication
 <p align="center">